ssapra/docs-build-service/tutorial.md

 **Constraints:**

-Build Service stores the 10 most recent successful builds and 10 most recent failed builds.
+Pivotal Build Service stores the 10 most recent successful builds and 10 most recent failed builds.

 ### <a id='install'></a> Deleting `teams` and `images`